Hydrodynamic limits for the free Kawasaki dynamics of continuous particle systems: Estimates for hydrodynamic limits

 \subsection{Acknowledgment}

 We would like to thanks N.~Jacob, E.~Lytvynov, M.~R{\"o}ckner, W.~Hoh for fruitful discussions, T. Hilberdink for mentioning the theory slowly varying functions and T. Funaki for making us aware of \cite{DSS82}.
-Yu.~K., T.~K., M.~J.~O.~thanks CCM (University of Madeira) for the pleasant ongoing hospitality.
-Financial support from DFG through the SFB 701 (Bielefeld University) and FCT through, POCI-2010, FEDER, PTDC, PTDC/MAT/67965/2006 are gratefully acknowledged.
+M.~J.~O.~was supported by the Portuguese national funds through FCT Funda{\c c}\~ao para a Ci{\^e}ncia e a Tecnologia, within the project UIDB/04561/2020.
+Financial support from DFG through the SFB 701 (Bielefeld University) and FCT through, POCI-2010, FEDER, PTDC, UIDB/MAT/04674/2020 are gratefully acknowledged.